Nanmian

 Nanmian (南面) is the name for the southward orientation of thrones or seats of power in traditional Chinese culture.

 Emperors, empresses, high-ranking officials and other important persons in Chinese history would traditionally sit on seats that were located at the north and facing south.
 This position was considered the seat of honour in a hall.

 Usage

 In the Analects, Confucius comments that his disciple Ran You was worthy to sit in the nanmian (i.e. that he was worthy to sit in the place of a prince).
-The implication was that even though Rany You was a disciple and not a prince, Confucius considered his virtue to make him worthy of such a high position.
+The implication was that even though Ran You was a disciple and not a prince, Confucius considered his virtue to make him worthy of such a high position.